kuznetckiy/geoscan_401_eng/camera.rst

 .. important:: The camera can display the message E: 61: 00.
 It means that the camera is focused on maximum range.
 The camera still works correctly.

-Setup the Sony A6000 camera
+Set up the Sony A6000 camera
 ------------------------------------

 Read the camera's full operating instructions to know about main control elements before make settings.